istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 Controlling egress traffic using Istio has a price: increased latency of calls to external services and increased CPU usage by the cluster's pods.
+Traffic passes through two proxies:

-After all, the traffic has to pass through two proxies, namely the sidecar proxy of the application and the proxy of the egress gateway.
+- The application's sidecar proxy application and the proxy of the egress gateway.
 In the case of [TLS egress traffic to wildcard domains](/docs/tasks/traffic-management/egress/wildcard-egress-hosts/), you must add